 Meet the Staff

 Brian Kailey is currently the CSU Extension County Director for Logan County.
 He is responsible for the 4-H program, horticulture & natural resource programing areas.
-Brain graduated from CSU with his B.S in Natural Resource Management and is currently working on his M.S in Extension Education.
+Brain graduated from CSU with his B.S in Natural Resource Management and his M.S in Extension Education in 2021.
 He has been working for CSU Extension since May of 2011.
 Brian grew up just outside of Merino, CO and attended Merino schools.
 During his youth Brian participated in sports, 4-H, FFA and FBLA.
 During his time in these organizations, Brian learned many life skills that he uses to this day.
 Brian also earned his State and American FFA degree and took second at nationals in landscape architecture.
-Brian is now sharing his leadership skills with youth of Logan County and to his own four kids.
-Brian and his wife (Maree) have three daughters and one son that range from 8 years to 9 months.
+Brian is now sharing his leadership skills with youth of Logan County and to his own five kids.
+Brian and his wife (Maree) have four daughters and one son that range from 9 years to 1 months.
 When Brian is not in the office, he is at home taking kids to dance class, or going out to the archery range.
 Brian and Maree like being outdoors camping, fishing, and hiking.
 Brian’s favorite quote is, “whoever heeds discipline shows the way to life, but whoever ignores correction leads others astray.” -Proverbs 10:17- Brian says the best part of his job is, “being out in the community working along side folks that are interested in learning.”

 JD Sexton has worked under CSU Extension for 8 years as an 4-H Livestock and Agriculture Agent.
 JD grew up in LaPorte, Colorado where he was a 10 year 4-H member in Larimer County.
 JD was active in showing and judging livestock during his 4-H career.
 He attended Northeastern Junior College where he was a member of the Livestock Judging Team and received his associates in Animal Science.
 He then attended the University of Wyoming.
 There, he was on the Livestock Judging Team and received his Bachelor’s of Science Degree in Animal Science.
 While at the University of Wyoming, JD gained a passion for teaching youth about agriculture through livestock judging and showing livestock.
 After graduating from UW, he was the livestock judging coach at Eastern Wyoming College.
 After his 5 year coaching career, he then became a Livestock Nutritional Representative for Purina Animal Nutrition.
 JD started his career with CSU Extension in 2012 on the Western Slope of Colorado where he served as a County Director and Ag Agent.
 JD has been in Logan County as the 4-H Livestock and Ag Agent since 2018.
 JD obtained his Masters degree in Integrated Resource Management from CSU in 2019.
 JD, his wife and two kids have a small show lamb operation, where they enjoy raising quality show lambs to youth across the nation for 4-H and FFA projects.
 JD’s favorite quote is, ” Work hard, never give up, continue to learn and have some fun doing it!”
 The best part of JD’s job is, “Working with youth and agriculture producers to make them the best they can be!”